 Testing for Alcohol, Chemical Substances, or Controlled Substances: Sections 1, 2, 6, and 7

-Section 1 of the bill amends s.
+Section 1 of the bill, effective October 1, 2021, amends s.
 316.1932, F.S., relating to tests for alcohol, chemical substances, or controlled substances while driving a motor vehicle.
-Section 2 of the bill amends s.
-316.1939, F.S., relating to refusal to submit to testing for alcohol, chemical substances, or controlled substances.